AbdallahAHO/lokalise-mcp/README.md

 - Built on the [Model Context Protocol](https://modelcontextprotocol.io) by Anthropic
 - Uses the open-source [Lokalise Node.js SDK](https://github.com/lokalise/node-api)
-- Created with ❤️ for the localization community
-- Special thanks to Lokalise for providing an excellent API and SDK

 ---

 <div align="center">
-  <b>Ready to supercharge your localization workflow?</b><br>
   <a href="https://github.com/AbdallahAHO/lokalise-mcp">⭐ Star us on GitHub</a> •
   <a href="https://github.com/AbdallahAHO/lokalise-mcp/issues">Report an Issue</a> •
   <a href="https://lokalise.com">Learn about Lokalise</a>